 • remove missing berries;

-• do not pour;
+• do not overfill;

-• fertilize with potash fertilizer;
+• fertilize with potassium fertilizer;

 • do not fertilize with organic substances (manure, droppings).

 Did you know?
-Folk remedies for combating strawberry diseases in the form of white spotting include spraying the leaves of the plant with an iodine solution (50 ml of iodine per 10 liters of water).
+Folk remedies for combating strawberry diseases in the form of white spot include spraying the leaves of the plant with an iodine solution (50 ml of iodine per 10 liters of water).

-brown spot
+Brown spot

 Factors that create favorable conditions for the development of the disease:

-• dense landing;
+• dense planting;

 • excessive watering;